Jibbedi/turnprov2/posts/graphql/why-graphql.md

 our users to look at the available data and pick the pieces they need.
 After all, they know best.
 In a way, we enable them to create their own handcrafted, perfectly tailored API.

-We only serve the exact data that is requirements without being forced to create a dedicated endpoint for each user.
+We only serve the exact data that is needed without being forced to create a dedicated endpoint for each user.

 That's efficiency and fastness at work.